microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 	): () => void;
 ```

-`Tree.on` assigns the specified `listener` function to the specified `eventType` for the specified `node`.
+`Tree.on` assigns the specified `listener` function to the specified `eventName` for the specified `node`.
 The `node` can be any node of the tree.
-The `eventType` can be either "treeChanged" or "nodeChanged". `nodeChanged` fires whenever the given node changes (values of the fields in the node). `treeChanged` fires whenever the given node or any of the nodes in its child subtree changes.
+The `eventName` can be either "treeChanged" or "nodeChanged".
+`nodeChanged` fires whenever one or more properties of the specified node change.
+`treeChanged` fires whenever one or more properties of the specified node or any node in its subtree, change.
+We recommend looking at the documentation of each of the events for more details.

 An `event` object is automatically passed to the `listener`.
 It has one member: